AbsaOSS/hyperdrive-trigger/README.md

 - **Sensor** - Definition of workflow trigger, describes when workflow will be executed.
 Sensors that could be used:
   - *Kafka* - waits for kafka message with specific message
   - *Time* - time based trigger, cron-quartz expression or user friendly time recurring definition can be used
-  - *Recurring* - worklfow is triggered always when previous execution is finished
+  - *Recurring* - workflow is triggered always when previous execution is finished
 - **Jobs** - list of jobs.
 Supported job types:
   - *Generic Spark Job* - spark job deployed to Apache Hadoop YARN
   - *Generic Shell Job* - job executing a user-defined shell script